szhorvat/IGraphM/README.md

 #### Why create IGraph/M?

 igraph is one of the most complete open source graph manipulation libraries available.
 Many of its functions are of use to *Mathematica* users, either because equivalents don't already exist in *Mathematica*, or because they can be used to verify *Mathematica*'s own results.
+IGraph/M also includes several utility functions that are not based on the igraph.

 #### Functionality highlights